Distracted Driving Across Canada

 Distracted driving is a significant concern in the Northwest Territories.
 Since 2012, it’s illegal to use hand-held electronic devices, such as cell phones or GPS units, while driving.
 Drivers caught texting or using a phone face a $322 fine (doubled to $644 in school zones) and 3 demerit points.
 Repeat offenses within two years lead to escalating penalties, including driver’s license suspensions.
 Stay focused and avoid texting and driving to keep roads safe.

 Distracted driving is not just a bad habit—it’s a dangerous and costly one.
 At best, it’s a major inconvenience for other road users; at worst, it leads to serious accidents causing property damage, injury, or even death.
 The penalties for distracted driving across Canada are severe, from heavy fines to demerit points and even license suspensions.
-Beyond the legal consequences, a distracted driving conviction can have lasting financial implications as well, especially when it comes to car insurance.
-Insurance companies view distracted driving as a significant risk, and a conviction can result in higher premiums or even non-renewal of your policy.
-Staying focused on the road is not just about avoiding a ticket—it’s about keeping yourself, your passengers, and others safe while protecting your financial well-being.
+Staying focused on the road is not just about avoiding a ticket—it’s about keeping yourself, your passengers, and others safe.